crypto-org-chain/chain-docs/docs/getting-started/mainnet.md

 It is important that you keep the mnemonic for address secure, as there is **no way** to recover it.
 You would not be able to recover and access the funds in the wallet if you forget the mnemonic phrase.
 :::

-Furthermore, you can check [here](../wallets/cli.md#keys-management-chain-maind-keys) for advanced key recovering and management.
+Furthermore, you can check [here](../wallets/cli.md#keys-management-chain-maind-keys) for advanced key operations and management with `chain-maind`.

 ### Step 3-2.
 Obtain the validator public key